TimGrt/Ansible-Workshop-Exercises/docs/index.md

 ## Time planning

-The time required to do the workshops strongly depends on multiple factors: the number of participants, how familiar those are with Linux in general and how much discussions are done in between.
+The time required to do the workshops strongly depends on multiple factors: the number of participants, how familiar you are with Linux in general and how much discussions are done in between.

 Having said that, the exercises themselves should take roughly 4-5 hours.
 The first section is slightly longer than the second one.
 The accompanying presentation itself adds another hour.